mlofstrom/architecture-center/docs/guide/pillars.md

 - Azure Storage, SQL Database, and DocumentDB all provide built-in data replication, both within a region and across regions.
 - Azure Managed Disks are automatically placed in different storage scale units, to limit the effects of hardware failures.
-- VMs in an availability set are grouped into fault domains that share a common power source and network switch.
-This limits the impact of physical hardware failures, network outages, or power interruptions.
+- VMs in an availability set are spread across several fault domains.
+A fault domain is a group of VMs that share a common power source and network switch.
+Spreading VMs across fault domains limits the impact of physical hardware failures, network outages, or power interruptions.

 That said, you still need to build resiliency your application.
 Resiliency strategies can be applied at all levels of the architecture.
 Some mitigations are more tactical in nature &mdash; for example, retrying a remote call after a transient network failure.
 Other mitigations are more strategic, such as failing over the entire application to a secondary region.
 Tactical mitigations can make a big difference.
 While it's rare for an entire region to experience a disruption, transient problems such as network congestion are more common &mdash; so target these first.
 Having the right monitoring and diagnostics is also important, both to detect failures when they happen, and to find the root causes.